 It’s a very visual way of thinking about your upcoming priorities and ensuring that you have the resources and budget to deliver them.
 The other important thing to consider is the capability of the teams: it’s no good approving a high priority project that requires Java development skills if you don’t have any of those available right now.
 Something else is going to have to stop to free up the Java resources that you need for the high priority project.

 You can juggle the priorities around and move projects between categories as necessary, but having the whole portfolio laid out for you is invaluable.
-It will improve your investment decisions, improve your focus and ensure everyone is on the same page with what is most important for your organization at the moment.
+It will improve your investment decisions and your focus and ensure everyone is on the same page with what is most important for your organization at the moment.

 About the author